meraf00/2023-project-phase-mobile-tasks/on-boarding/todo_app_clean_architecture/README.md

 ### Features

-- create a new task
+- Create a new task
 - Delete a task
 - Mark a task as competed or incomplete
 - Edit a task